 It’s an entirely different story if you’re looking into the twenty or thirty million levels.
 Accounts like Chase’s Private Wealth are going to be superior to any priority account you’d be able to open.

-But, for a six- or seven-figure entrepreneur, having a network of priority bank accounts will go a long way to protecting your wealth and opening up new opportunities.
+But, for a seven- or eight-figure entrepreneur, having a network of priority bank accounts will go a long way to protecting your wealth and opening up new opportunities.

 Access Regional Investments Opportunities